-Dialectal behavioural therapy has been employed increasingly often within rehab settings in recent years, and it should be available at your drug & alcohol rehab in Stratford Upon Avon.
+Dialectal behavioural therapy has been employed increasingly often within rehab settings in recent years, and it should be available at your drug and alcohol rehab in Stratford Upon Avon.

 Traditional therapies such as counselling and CBT are very effective, but several other types of therapy could help you during your time at rehab.

-Some people can be dismissive about holistic therapies, but they can provide a lot of value for a person going through drug & alcohol recovery.
+Some people can be dismissive about holistic therapies, but they can provide a lot of value for a person going through drug and alcohol recovery.

-Holistic therapies at drug & alcohol rehab in Stratford Upon Avon may include music therapy, art therapy, yoga, meditation, and other forms of light exercise and mindful activities.
+Holistic therapies at drug and alcohol rehab in Stratford Upon Avon may include music therapy, art therapy, yoga, meditation, and other forms of light exercise and mindful activities.

 With a diverse and engaging programme of holistic therapies and activities, you will likely find something that you enjoy and get benefit from.